 LG450S2W 450w

-Generally, it comes with a 25 years warranty on performance and a 15-year one on the product.
+Generally, it comes with a 25-year warranty on performance and a 15-year warranty on the product.
 This is certainly a great product to check out.

 BLUETTI PV200 200W Solar Panel for AC200P/EB70/EB55/AC50S Portable Power

 These solar panels are covered with durable ETFE material, which makes them significantly hard to scratch or tear.
-They are also waterproof meaning you can even use them for your camping or fishing adventures.
+They are also waterproof, meaning you can even use them for camping or fishing.

 SunPower Performance 3 420w